Alan Watts: his life & philosophy

 Alan Watts AND TAI CHI

-It was not just his words, but his passion for simplifying the complicated, his distaste for dogmatism and fixed positions, and his love of movement that inspired so many to look at all the different ways of maintaining his spirit for each new generation.
+It was not just his words, but his passion for simplifying the complicated, his distaste for dogmatism and fixed positions, and his love of movement that inspired so many in their own creative efforts.

-A few years ago I created a course based on many of his ideas and approaches - a Tai Chi course that would dismantle fixed structures, encourage a free-flow of ideas and moves and still teach all the essential elements of the art.
+My initial foray into online teaching came about this way.
+I created a course inspired by his approach to learning - a Tai Chi course that would dismantle fixed structures, encourage a free-flow of ideas and moves - that would focus on stripping away all the unessential elements.
 It was called Complete Tai Chi and focused on how to slow down, to savour the moment and to yield to moment.